Promoting British Values at Barley Hill

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
 How well a school promotes such values is now an aspect of Ofsted’s inspection process.

-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at Barley Hill.
+Although this is something which is developing in its significance for schools, it is not something new at Barley Hill.
 British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and Social and PSHE sessions.

 The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world – they differ in no way from the values of most western European countries, for example.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 At Barley Hill, we promote a set of ‘values’ which we believe will support the children to develop and demonstrate the skills and attitudes that will enable them to develop spiritually, morally, socially and culturally, leading to being able to contribute fully to modern life.
 The values guide our behaviour, helping us to make the right choices.
 They enable us to live and work happily together.
 The values were decided through consultation of the whole school community (2012):

 Confidence, Courage, Creativity, Enthusiasm, Friendship, Happiness,

 These are supplemented by a further five values: